rajatshukla009/Django-Project/BLANK_README.md

 # Django-Project
 A Blog Post project

+Just started,
-Just started not a lot
+not a lot